floppyzedolfin/sync/README.md

 # Implementation

-You'll find a lot of though process in the [CHANGEBLOG.md](./CHANGEBLOG.md) file, where I've let my quill slide on the keyboard.
+You'll find a lot of thought process in the [CHANGEBLOG.md](./CHANGEBLOG.md) file, where I've let my quill slide on the keyboard.
 Choices, hesitations, doubts - they all dwell over there.